M7G(5')pppN diphosphatase

-Thus, the two substrates of this enzyme are 7-methylguanosine 5'-triphospho-5'-polynucleotide and H2O, whereas its two products are 7-methylguanosine 5'-phosphate and polynucleotide.
+Thus, the two substrates of this enzyme are 7-methylguanosine 5'-triphospho-5'-polynucleotide and H2O, whereas its two products are 7-methylguanosine 5'-phosphate and 5'-diphospho-polyribonucleotide.

 This is the enzyme involved in the processing of amphetamines of the cathinone group, including mephedrone and khat.

+Nomenclature

 This enzyme belongs to the family of hydrolases, specifically those acting on acid anhydrides in phosphorus-containing anhydrides.
 The systematic name of this enzyme class is 7-methylguanosine-5'-triphospho-5'-polynucleotide 7-methylguanosine-5'-phosphohydrolase.

-Other names in common use include decapase, and m7G(5')pppN pyrophosphatase.
+Another name in common use is decapase because this enzyme removes the N7-methylguanosine 5-phosphate cap from an mRNA.
+The process of mRNA decapping controls eukaryotic mRNA degradation.